-This is a story about democracy, human rights, and what it means to stand up for your values in America today.
+A story about democracy, human rights, and what it means to stand up for your values in America today.

-For some people, it was their first time marching.For others, it was the continuation of a decades-long fight for human rights, dignity, and justice.
+On January 21, 2017, hundreds of thousands of women marched on Washington, DC.
+The same day, hundreds of sister marches took place across the country and around the world.
+For some, it was their first time marching, for others, the continuation of a decades-long fight for human rights, dignity, and justice.
 For all, it was an opportunity to make their voices heard.

-RUN TIME: 30 MINUTES
+LENGTH: 30 MINUTES

 ||World Premiere – SF Green Film Festival||San Francisco, CA||more info|

-|June 4, 2017||Mendocino Film Festival||Mendocino, CA||more info|
+||Mendocino Film Festival||Mendocino, CA||more info|

-|July 7, 2017||Sebastopol Documentary Film Festival – Special Screening||Sonoma County, CA||more info|
+||Sebastopol Documentary Film Festival – Special Screening||Sonoma County, CA||more info|